 This structure is mostly used for representing data that contains a hierarchical relationship among various elements.

 Examples of Non-Linear Data Structures are listed below:

 - the family of trees and

 - table of contents

-Graph: In this case, data sometimes hold a relationship between the pairs of elements which is not necessarily following the hierarchical structure.
-Such data structure is termed as a Graph.
+Graph: In this case, data sometimes hold a relationship between the pairs of elements, which is not necessarily following the hierarchical structure.
+Such a data structure is termed as a Graph.